Prassi07/Prassi07.github.io/_single_publications/icra_staircase.md

 <div class="container3" style="display: flex; align-items: center">
     <img class="project_pic" style="width: 750px; height: auto; float: left; object-fit: contain; border-radius:2%" src="/images/staircase_merging_animation.gif" alt="" />
     <div class="clearfix">
-        We also propose an algorithm that can merge detections coming either from different robots or even the same robot from different viewpoints without creating duplicate detections.
+        We also propose an algorithm that can merge detections coming either from different kinds of robots or even the same robot from different viewpoints without creating duplicate detections.
 This helps in getting better estimates as the robot gets better view of the staircase.
     </div>
 </div>